zenomt/webid-auth-protocol/README.md

      server, not too far in the past, hasn't been redeemed yet, and was issued for a request for `uri`);

-  2. Verifies that `uri` is for this server and the protection space for which this endpoint is responsible;
+  2. Verifies that `uri` is an absolute URI for this server and the protection space for which this endpoint is responsible;

   3. Parses `id_token`, extracting the WebID, `iss`uer, `aud`ience, and `nonce` as
      the `proof_nonce`;